 It is important to note that enabling desktop/simulation support can have unintended consequences.
 Not all vendors will support this option, and code that uses their libraries may even crash when attempting to run simulation!

 If at any point in time you want to disable Desktop Support, simply re-run the «WPILib: Change Desktop Support Enabled Setting» from the command palette.

 Additional C++ Dependency

 C++ robot simulation requires that a native compiler to be installed.
-For Windows, this would be Visual Studio 2019 (not VS Code), macOS requires Xcode, and Linux (Ubuntu) requires the
+For Windows, this would be Visual Studio 2022 or 2019 (not VS Code), macOS requires Xcode, and Linux (Ubuntu) requires the

 Running Robot Simulation

 Basic robot simulation can be run using VS Code.
 This can be done without using any commands by using VS Code’s command palette.

 Your console output in Visual Studio Code should look like the below.
 However, teams probably will want to actually test their code versus just running the simulation.
 This can be done using WPILib’s Simulation GUI.

 ********** Robot program starting ********** Default disabledInit() method...
 Override me!
 Default disabledPeriodic() method...
 Override me!
 Default robotPeriodic() method...
 Override me!

 Simulation can also be run outside of VS Code using